lijumjose/VIPMP/src/pages/docs/customer_account/create_customer_account.md

 # Create customer account

-Prior to placing an order, a reseller needs to create a customer account by using the `POST /v3/customers` endpoint.
+Before placing an order, a reseller needs to create a customer account by using the `POST /v3/customers` endpoint.
 The API returns the customer resource with a link to the [Get Customer Account Details](./get_customer_account.md) endpoint.

 ## Assumptions